Skip to content

 Simple form

-5. Once it loads, you will see the possibility between opening a Notebook, Console or Other.
+5. Once JupyterLab is loaded, you will see all available kernels on the system you chose, categorized by Notebook, Console and Other, with which you can start right away.
+If you miss software packages that you wish to use, you can build your own environment and jupyter kernel.
 Note that you will now be working in your home directory as opposed to a specific workspace (see Data Management and Data Transfer section below for more details).

 Explore the JupyterHub page for more information.